What is it?

 The car was the starting point for a planned dynasty, which, with Tata’s help, is now coming to fruition.

-A new XJ, F-Type and, most recently, the XE, have all followed, while the F-Pace is just round the corner.
+A new Jaguar XJ, Jaguar F-Type and, most recently, the Jaguar XE, have all followed, while the F-Pace is just round the corner.
 But before we get there, Jaguar has found time to completely overhaul its pioneer.

 The new XF is purposely familiar - but entirely different.
 Most prominently, although you might need some help spotting it, the latest model is larger, partly to distinguish it from the XE below, but mainly for it to compete on better terms with the comparative spaciousness offered by rivals.